Bobettekin/Bobettekin/README.md

 ((art was made by me ! ))

+•intwc, i'm verry sesitive with alot of things, it can make me have mental breakdown or just close of ofcompletely .

 • Bobette Doubles int frelly !! (i love u guys ^^) selctive sharing or nonshaing bobette kins (dni . or intwec.)

 • idm C+H or int , i widly inncorage it ! even if im offtab <33